It can be hard for retirement-age couples who have been together for decades to keep the romance alive once they retire from their careers.

 And there’s nothing like sharing your vulnerability that’ll bond you closer to another person.

 Sometimes new experiences can provide a different perspective on your partner.
 So why not search for novel hobbies for retired couples that will re-ignite your marriage?
-Here’s a list of 8 activities for retired couples to get you started (+ an extra 15 date night ideas).
+Here are 8 activities for retired couples to get you started (+ an extra 15 date night ideas).

 #5 Forgive Quickly